-Groups consist of between 6-9 child participants along with 2-3 volunteer facilitators.
-Small peer groups ensure a safe environment for each person to share his/her feelings and memories with others who have similar experiences and emotions.
+Groups consist of less than 10 youth participants along with 2-3 trained volunteer facilitators.
+Small peer groups ensure a safe, comfortable environment for each person to share their feelings and memories with others who have similar experiences and emotions.

-Our program is a preventative one which helps to alleviate and eliminate the negative consequences of unresolved grief within our community.
-Our programming accomplishes the following:
+Our program takes a preventative approach aiming to alleviate and eliminate the negative consequences of unresolved grief within our community:

-Prevents misinterpretation of the behaviors of grieving children by educating parents/ caregivers.
-We provide the adults present in the lives of grieving children with information and tools that help to facilitate the grieving process at home and/or school.
+Prevents misinterpretation of the behaviors of children and teens who are grieving by educating caregivers.
+We provide caretakers with information and tools to facilitate the grieving process at home and in school.

-Allows for the normalization of the changes and effects of grief by providing the children an understanding of themselves and their feelings, as well as communication and coping skills that will last a lifetime.
+Allows for the normalization of the changes and effects of grief by providing youth an understanding of themselves and their feelings, as well as communication and coping skills that will last a lifetime.

 Enhances the child or teen’s well-being throughout their grief journey and their development into adulthood.

-Diminishes the financial burden that most families experience when seeking such services.
+Diminishes the financial burden that most families experience when seeking support services.

 WHAT TO EXPECT

-The evening begins at 6:30 P.M. with the families eating pizza together and celebrating birthdays.
-After family time, the children break into their peer-support groups.
-During this time, parents and guardians have the option of attending our adult group which focuses on how to support their children through the grieving process.
+The evening begins with the families eating pizza together and celebrating birthdays.
+After family time, participants break into their peer-support groups.
+During this time, caretakers can attend our adult group which focuses on how to support their children and teens through the grieving process.

-The peer-support groups provide age-appropriate activities for the children that encourage the exploration of grief and the feelings associated with it.
-Spending time in the Volcano Room and Quiet Room provides additional opportunities to process their grief in two different ways, through physical activity and through quiet reflection time.
+The peer-support groups provide age-appropriate activities that encourage the exploration of grief and the feelings associated with it.
+Spending time in the special rooms, like our Volcano Room and Quiet Room, provides additional opportunities to process their grief through other outlets such as play, physical activity, and quiet reflection.

-The evening ends around 8:15 P.M. with a “closing circle”, then the children head off into their worlds with a little more confidence and a bit more peace.
-Having had the opportunity to express fear, sadness, anger, or to simply play and forget that they are a grieving family, these children experience a change in their lives each time they step into Erin’s House, and each time they leave.
+The evening ends with a “closing circle”.
+Then, kids and their families head out with their acquired skills feeling more confident and empowered in their grief journeys.
+Having had the opportunity to express fear, sadness, anger, or to simply play and forget their worries, children and teens experience an impactful change in their lives each time they step into Erin’s House.